FAQ

 The short version

-These are the objections and misunderstandings the website should answer before a prospect even asks for a demo.
+These are the objections and misunderstandings the website should answer before a prospect ever asks for a demo.

 Is OhRelay a mailbox hosting product?

 No. OhRelay is not another mailbox suite.
-It is a brand identity and inbox routing layer that works with the mailbox workflow your team already uses.
+It is a routing and identity layer that works with the mailbox workflow your team already uses.
+You keep Gmail, Outlook, or Apple Mail — OhRelay just makes sure the right address goes in and comes out.

 Is OhRelay an email marketing or bulk sending system?

-No. OhRelay is built for receiving, routing, and replying from the correct branded identity.
+No. OhRelay is built for receiving, routing, and replying from the correct address.
 It is not designed for newsletter campaigns, bulk outreach, or mass sending.

 How is this different from ordinary forwarding?

 Forwarding only solves where a message arrives.
-OhRelay also keeps track of which branded identity should be used when the operator replies.
+OhRelay also keeps track of which address should be used when you reply, so the recipient always sees the correct sender — not your personal inbox address.

 Do I need many domains for this to make sense?

-No. OhRelay also fits single-domain businesses that still need several visible identities such as support, sales, admin, billing, or founder.
+No. OhRelay also fits single-domain setups that still need several visible addresses — support, sales, admin, billing, or founder — without buying a separate mailbox seat for each one.

 Do operators need to log into OhRelay every day?